10 top free or cheap places to take the kids for fun, sun and interesting activities in Miami.

 Picnic with Miami’s History

 The Barnacle Historic State Park, 3485 Main Highway in one of Miami’s oldest neighborhoods, Coconut Grove, is a rare treat for kids.
 They get to stomp around one of Miami-Dade County’s oldest Biscayne Bay estates while daydreaming of water adventures.
 It’s right at their feet: vistas of blue bay.
 You can picnic on the grounds and enjoy rocking chairs on porches that overlook the bay.
-There are reasonably priced tours of the 1891 house, the city’s oldest home, still on its original foundation: $3 for adults, $1 for kids ages 6-12.
+There are reasonably priced tours of the 1891 house, the city’s oldest home, still on its original foundation: $3 for ages 13 and up, $1 for ages 6-12.
 Children 5 and younger are free.
 Admission to the five-acre park grounds is $2 per person and you can drop that in the honors box.
-The park is open 9 a.m. to 5 p.m. four days a week, Friday through Monday.
+The park is open 9 a.m. to 5 p.m. six days a week, Wednesday through Monday.
+Closed on Tuesday.
 Call 305-442-6866 for more information.

 Free Art Workshops for Kids

-Once a month, the Pérez Art Museum Miami, 101 W. Flagler St., in downtown Miami opens its doors to families to enjoy its exhibits and permanent collection free of charge.
-Every second Saturday from noon to 5 p.m., the museum also schedules child-friendly art-making activities.
+Once a month, the Pérez Art Museum Miami, 1103 Biscayne Blvd., in downtown Miami opens its doors to families to enjoy its exhibits and permanent collection free of charge.
+Every second Saturday from 1 to 4 pm, the museum also schedules child-friendly art-making activities.
 The museum offers ongoing special exhibits.
-Its permanent collection includes modern art by Louise Nevelson, WIlfredo Lam and Robert Rauschenberg.
-Regular admission is $8 for adults; free for children under 12.
-The museum is closed on Mondays, open Tuesday through Friday 10 a.m. to 5 p.m. and from noon to 5 p.m. on weekends.
-For more information call 305-375-4073.
+Its permanent collection includes modern art by Louise Nevelson, Wilfredo Lam and Robert Rauschenberg.
+Regular admission is $16 for adults; free for children under 7.
+The museum is closed on Wednesdays; open Thursdays from 10 am to 9 pm; and open Friday through Tuesday from 10 am to 6 pm.
+For more information call 305-375-3000.

 Skateboarding and Splashing on a Budget

 Tweens and teenagers now have more opportunities to do extreme sports in South Florida.
-The Homestead area has a new, highly regarded skate park.
-For the younger set there is a new – and equally popular – 1,424-square-foot splash playground at the county-run South Dade Park, 28151 SW 164th Ave.
+The Homestead area has a highly regarded skate park (with a currently under construction splash playground) at the county-run South Dade Park, 28151 SW 164th Ave.
 Both of the park’s new attractions are drawing out-of-towners.
 One reason is price: South Dade Park skateboarding fees are only about a third the cost of other skate facilities in Miami-Dade.
-Kids 12 and under get a free skate lesson at the South Dade Park with their $2 admission during the week and $3 on weekends.
+Kids 12 and under pay $2 admission during the week and $3 on weekends.
 Helmets are required for the skate park but can be rented for $2; skateboard rentals are $3.
 The skate park is open from 1 to 7 p.m., Monday-Friday; 11 a.m. to 7 p.m. on weekends.
 Call 305-247-9453 for more information.

 Free Fruit in the Park